korpling/salt/salt-doc/src/mdbook/src/how-does-salt-work/document-structure.md

 management does not address the chronological progression of a text like
-\"**Before** Bart went to school, he stood up.\"[^11] With time management we mean the fact of ordering tokens in a primary text along their temporal occurance.
+\"**Before** Bart went to school, he stood up.\"[^11] With time management we mean the fact of ordering tokens in a primary text along their temporal occurrence.
 This often becomes necessary when dealing with multiple texts.
 In Salt this is handled by introducing a global[^12] unique timeline which is connected with each token.